 The Pension Fund Committee has the authority to establish and amend the contribution requirements of the IPTC and active employees only through negotiation or arbitration.

+requirements of the IPTC and active employees only through negotiation or arbitration.
 Effective January 1, 1998, all future employer and employees' contributions to the Plan were eliminated.
 Previously, the contribution rates were 3.5% of compensation for employees and 3.5% of compensation for IPTC.
 As of January 10, 2006, all vested active employees as of January 1, 2006 who remain in the Plan will contribute 4.5% of their pay.
 IPTC will contribute 3.5% of their pay.
 Additionally, IPTC will contribute 0.5% of pay for all employees who were nonvested plan participants as of January 1, 2006.
-Employer contributions for 2016 were \$159,746.
+Employer contributions for 2017 were \$124,276.